Edoardo Mangiarotti

 Edoardo Mangiarotti (/it/; 7 April 1919 – 25 May 2012) was an Italian fencer.
-He won a total of 39 Olympic titles and World championships, more than any other fencer in the history of the sport.
-His Olympic medals include one individual gold, five team golds, five silver, and two bronze medals from 1936 to 1960, making him the most decorated Italian Olympian of all time and tied for the tenth-most decorated Olympian of all time.
+He won a total of 39 Olympic and World championship medals, more than any other fencer in the history of the sport.
+His Olympic medals include one individual gold, five team golds, five silver, and two bronze medals from 1936 to 1960, making him the second-most decorated Italian Olympian of all time and the twelfth-most decorated Olympian of all time.

 Fencing background

 Fencing is one of the original sports from the 1896 Games.
 Electronic scoring equipment was introduced in 1936 in the épée events when Mangiarotti won a gold medal with the other members of the Italian team.
 He consistently won each épée event and was second only to expert Christian d'Oriola in the foil events.
 On a points for and against basis in international competition, Mangiarotti was the most successful fencer in history.